americanintokyo/git-training-book/git/github.md

 ## How to create a pull request

 	// create exact copy of upstream
-	create a fork of upstream
+	- create a fork of upstream
-	clone fork to laptop
+	- clone fork to laptop
-	add upstream remote to local repo if necessary pull in changes from upstream if necessary
+	- add upstream remote to local repo if necessary
+	- pull in changes from upstream if necessary

 	// create new feature
-	create a branch with <good feature name>
+	- create a branch with a <good feature name>
-	change to feature branch
+	- change to feature branch
-	commit changes
+	- commit changes

 	// sync with upstream
-	go to master branch
+	- go to master branch
 	git pull upstream master
-	go to feature branch
+	- go to feature branch
 	git rebase master

-	// push new feature to my fork go to feature branch
+	// push new feature to my fork
+	- go to feature branch
 	git push origin feature

 	// create pull request